 Convinced yet?
 Worried about the negative reviews you've already gotten, or wondering if you should get friends to stuff your ballot box with raving reviews?
 Read on!

 Provide Excellent Service

-Naturally, the first way to garner good online reviews is to keep on doing what you already do: provide a great service or product, make sure your employees treat customers with respect, and follow up if there are any problems.
+Naturally, the first way to garner good online reviews is to keep on doing what you already do: provide exceptional service or an exceptional product, make sure your employees treat customers with respect and follow up if there are any problems.